KeelStack-Labs/.github/profile/README.md

 # ⚓ KeelStack – Ship SaaS Faster with AI‑Assisted Starter Kits

 Welcome to the official GitHub organization of **KeelStack**!
-We help indie hackers, founders, and freelancers launch production‑ready SaaS products in days, not months.
-Our modular, AI‑friendly templates handle the boring parts so you can focus on your unique idea.
+We're building modular, AI‑friendly starter kits to help indie hackers, founders, and freelancers launch production‑ready SaaS products in days, not months.

+We're launching soon – and we'd love for you to be part of the journey.

 ---

-## 🚀 What We Build
+## 🚀 What We're Building

 | Template | Stack | Description |
 |----------|-------|-------------|